Ms Anne Bentley

 Student Wellbeing Services - Student Services (Academic Registry)

-I am Student Wellbeing Services Team Leader, responsible for three teams: Mental Health Support; the Care Leaver and Wellbeing (CLAW) Service and the Student Counselling Service.
+I am Student Wellbeing Services Manager, responsible for three teams: Mental Health Support; the Multi Faith Pastoral and Spiritual Support Service and the Student Counselling Service.

 I am a BACP Accredited Counsellor, a qualified and experienced counselling supervisor and an experienced line manager of staff.